CodeDevMLH/Jellyfin-Seasonals/README.md

 Jellyfin Seasonals is a plugin that adds seasonal themes to your Jellyfin web interface.
 Depending on the configuration, it automatically selects a theme based on the current date or allows you to manually set a default theme.

-This plugin is a fork to allow subpaths to be used which builds up on the awesome work of [CodeDevMLH/Jellyfin-Seasonals](https://github.com/CodeDevMLH/Jellyfin-Seasonals).
+This plugin is a fork to allow root and subpaths to be used which builds up on the awesome work of [CodeDevMLH/Jellyfin-Seasonals](https://github.com/CodeDevMLH/Jellyfin-Seasonals).

 ![logo](https://raw.githubusercontent.com/bioflash257-git/Jellyfin-Seasonals/refs/heads/main/logo.png)